tyler274/rummage/docs/card_systems/index.md

 # Card Systems

-This section documents the card systems of the Rummage MTG Commander game engine, covering the card database, effects implementation, rendering, and testing strategies.
+This section documents the card systems of the Rummage MTG Commander game engine, covering the card database, deck database, effects implementation, rendering, and testing strategies.

 ## Table of Contents